cryptomkt/cryptomkt-go/README.md

 ## Calls to the API

 Calls have multiple return formats.
-All calls return at least one informative error value as an unmeeted argument, an invalid apiKey or a "not_enough_balance" as a replay from the server if you try to buy more than your money can take.
+All calls return at least one informative error if something goes wrong, as an unmeeted argument, an invalid apiKey or a "not_enough_balance" as a replay from the server if you try to buy more than your money can take.
-Some calls (for example, the public endpoints) return pointers to structs (or slice of structs).
-And lastly we have some calls that return the same information as before, buy instead of using structs, they use map\[string\]string (or slices of maps) to store all values.

-For example, there are two calls that can give you the account information:

 ```golang
 import (